This Fine Tuning session is about launching your help center community, including:

 If you have an old forum with content that you need, use our Community API documentation to aid your migration.
 Otherwise, keep it simple and only pull over the most important topics or copy for your new Community.

 Don’t let your Community down - make sure you track and observe incoming posts, especially early on.
 If you don’t have a hold on new conversations, it can be hard to keep them coming back.

 One way you can track posts and comments in your Community is to set up a dedicated email inbox to monitor and mark items needing an answer or escalation.
-Gmail users can optimize using Label and Filter features, while Outlook-ers should get familiar with Rules and Folders.
-Examples;
+Gmail users can optimize using Label and Filter features, while Outlook users should get familiar with Rules and Folders.
+Examples:

-- Create a Label to mark each post’s topic with the same color.
+- Create a Label in Gmail to mark each post’s topic with the same color.

 - Skim through general Q&A posts and quickly add a star if it needs re-routing or escalation.

 - Apply a red Label titled “Escalation” to make sure you can visually track the most important conversations.

 - Use Filters to apply a Category for trends you observe.
 We could look back to find every post with the term “Insights Dashboard” to quickly find related questions and conversations.